fugoou/optimize/README.md

 # Tweak Performance+ Without root

-> useful tweaks to improve the performance of your android, no root, just a terminal with adb connection
+> useful tweaks to improve the performance of your android and other tools, no-root, just a terminal with adb connection

 <details>
   <summary>Feature